Shane Lowry: PGA Tour

+At the Amgen Irish Open in September 2026, Lowry shot 23-under 257 at Trump Doonbeg to win his national open for the second time.
+He finished eleven shots ahead of runners-up Joaquín Niemann and Patrick Reed and broke the tournament record for largest margin of victory, previously set by Bernhard Langer's ten-shot win in 1987.

 Personal life

 Lowry married Wendy Honner in 2016 and has two daughters.
 He is Catholic.

-During tournaments he often wears black and white clothes, which are the same colours as his hometown's Gaelic sports club.
+During tournaments he often wears black and white clothes, which are the colours of his hometown's Gaelic sports club.

 Lowry announced a five-year partnership with Offaly GAA in April 2021.

 Lowry is a lifelong supporter of Manchester United.